Karan-Gandhi/AI-Assistant/README.md

 ## How to start
 To start first enter your nameand then press the start button.
 Don't forget to give all the permissions that are required

+**Note : You will have to say assistant before you give any command to the assistant**

 ## Features
 * You can ask for the weather (by saying : Assistant what is the weather)
 * You can open any app on your PC provided you give the app name right